Multimedia - Shooting Locations - Escape From New York

 (Newhall Land & Farming Company) and is slated to become homes.

-Bank of the United States Colorado
+Bank Of The United States Colorado

-of the deleted opening sequence) (Locations, pictures and info:
+(Deleted Scenes) (Locations, pictures and info:

 Prop Sets at the

-Dunes By Tom Higginson)
+By Tom Higginson)

 (Locations, pictures and info: